EcoEvoGenomics/phasing_pipeline/README.md

 ## Running the pipeline

 The pipeline is quite simple.
 First it performs statistical phasing in windows across the genome.
 To do this, it needs a configuration of windows that it should split the genome into (see below) - I typically use 10Mb windows.
-Next, it takes these genome windows and then ligates them together into single per chromsome vcfs.

 The pipeline is very simple to run.
 You should set it up to run in a single working directory.
 You then run it like so: